-The Final Performance Report and SF-425 Federal Financial Report must be submitted no later than 120 calendar days after the performance period end date (block 26 of the Notice of Award).
-A subrecipient must submit to the recipient no later than 90 calendar days after the period of performance end date.
+The Final Performance Report and SF-425 Federal Financial Report must be submitted no later than 120 calendar days after the performance period (block 26 of the Notice of Award).
+A subrecipient must submit to the recipient no later than 90 calendar days after the conclusion of the period of performance.